 Captain Blair navigated by using a system of pre-plotted sun lines calculated by Captain Phillip Van Horns Weems, U.S. Navy (Ret.), as a magnetic compass was useless near the Pole and there were no radio navigation aids available.

 Blair was presented the Harmon International Trophy by President Harry S. Truman, in a ceremony at the White House, 18 November 1952.
 The Harmon awards are for “the most outstanding international achievements in the art and/or science of aeronautics for the previous year, with the art of flying receiving first consideration.”

-He was promoted to lieutenant, junior grade, 16 August 1937.
-During World War II, he served as a transport pilot in the U.S. Navy and rose to the rank of captain.
+Charles Blair was commissioned in the United States Naval Reserve in 1931.
+He was promoted to lieutenant, junior grade, in 1937.
+During World War II, Blair served as a transport pilot in the U.S. Navy and rose to the rank of captain.